Forgiveness: Guide to Forgiving Those That Have Wronged You

 Extending forgiveness doesn’t mean condoning hurtful behaviour.

-Forgiveness is not forgetting or making excuses for what happened.
+Forgiveness does not entail erasing from memory or rationalising what transpired.
 You don’t have to reconcile with the person or people who hurt you.

 The critical thing is that forgiveness means letting go.
 You can move on from the hurtful situation without allowing it to control your life or keep you from enjoying new relationships in the future.

-It may take time to heal from the hurt and betrayal you’ve experienced.
-You might have been wronged by someone extremely close to you, or perhaps a stranger made an innocent mistake that led to your pain.
+It may take time to heal from the hurt and betrayal experienced.
+Maybe someone close to you did something hurtful, or perhaps a stranger accidentally did something that caused pain.
 Either way, forgiving someone else can help heal you, too.

-To aid in my forgiveness process, I often turn inward and work on myself.
+I often turn inward and work on myself to aid in my forgiveness process.
 I dedicate time to reading books related to the subject matter.

 Why Forgived074m 3sywHJIIQMKOPQHJNMROMKJ